DrTreEsq/Data_SQL/README.md

 # Loading and Exporting Data using MySQL
-### Specific instructions for the project

 #####  In this project, the goal is for you to load data into a MySQL database, perform an export, destroy the database and load the data back again explaining and documenting the whole process.

-For this project you will need data previously scraped.
+##### For this project you will need data previously scraped.
 You can use either a CSV file or a SQL file to initially load the data into MySQL.
 You can use the scripts in the sample repo as a reference to create a database, load from a CSV file, or insert data with a SQL file
 * https://github.com/alfredodeza/vscode-mysql/tree/main/sql_scripts
 * https://github.com/alfredodeza/vscode-mysql/blob/main/sql_scripts/load_csv.sql
 * https://github.com/alfredodeza/vscode-mysql/blob/main/sql_scripts/populate.sql